EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 .. figure:: media/Network.png
    :align: center

+   Figure X. The network

-It contains :ned:`StandardHost`'s connected by :ned:`EthernetSwitch`'s in a dumbbell topology.
-Note that the type of the hosts are parameterized (so that it can be overridden from the ini file):
+It contains hosts connected by :ned:`EthernetSwitch`'s in a dumbbell topology.
+Note that the type of the hosts is parameterized (so that it can be overridden from the ini file):

 .. **TODO**